gagankaushikmanyam/llm-apps/README.md

 Create and activate a virtual environment:

 python -m venv llms-venv
 source llms-venv/bin/activate

 Install dependencies:

 python -m pip install -r requirements.txt

-Run the Streamlit launcher:
+Run the launcher:

 python -m streamlit run app.py

-Always use `python -m streamlit` to ensure Streamlit runs inside the correct virtual environment.
+Always use `python -m streamlit` to ensure the correct environment.

 ---

+## 🤝 Contributing

+Contributions are welcome.

+- Keep implementations inspectable
+- Prefer clarity over cleverness
+- Add explanations when introducing new concepts

+See `CONTRIBUTING.md` for details.

+---

-## 🚀 Roadmap
+## 🛡 Security

-Planned additions:

-- LoRA / QLoRA fine-tuning
-- Embedding model comparisons
-- LangGraph workflows
-- MCP protocol integrations
-- Multi-agent coordination
-- Classical ML & AI systems (trees, sparse regression, neural networks)
+This repository is for educational use.

+- No secrets should be committed
+- No production credentials required
+- Report issues responsibly via GitHub Security Advisories

+See `SECURITY.md`.

+---

+## 📜 Code of Conduct

+All contributors are expected to follow the Code of Conduct.

+See `CODE_OF_CONDUCT.md`.

 ---